drzzlio/kms-issuer/README.md

 You need a valid KMS asymetric key that as the ability to do ASYMMETRIC_SIGN with an RSA PSS SHA256 algorithm.
-Since this controller is meant to be used with config connector, create a `KMSKeyRing` and `KMSCryptoKey` with the appropriate settings.
+Since this controller is optimally  meant to be used with config connector, create a `KMSKeyRing` and `KMSCryptoKey` with the appropriate settings.

+It _can_ be used without config connector if, for example, your keys are being managed by an external IaC tool like terraform.
+In this case the `external` property of the `KMSIssuer.KeyRef` should be the self-link of the key in the GCP KMS API.

 ```yaml
 cat << EOF | kubectl apply -f -